chardmuffin/readme-generator/README.md

 ## Questions

-I am on GitHub at [https://github.com/chardmuffin](https://github.com/chardmuffin)
+I am on GitHub: [https://github.com/chardmuffin](https://github.com/chardmuffin)

 I can also be reached by email at [richardhuffman96@gmail.com](mailto:richardhuffman96@gmail.com)